-The second case for failing to establish a route is when previous RDP requests on a feasible link have allocated so much bandwidth that the amount of remaining free bandwidth is to small to satify the current constraint.
-In this case the application that uses RDP can attempt to use a lower bandwidth constraint, which may allow it to establish a feasible path.

-The TTL problem is the reason for the decay of the curves in Figure 4.
+The second case for failing to establish a route is when previous RDP requests on a feasible link have allocated so much bandwidth that the amount of remaining free bandwidth is too small to satisfy the current constraint.
+In this case the application that uses RDP can use a lower bandwidth constraint than this, which may allow it to establish a feasible path.
+The TTL problem is the particular reason for the decay of the curves in Figure 4.
 This problem can be solved by increasing the TTL value.
-However, an increase of the TTL will also increase the timeout T{out} , which will result in longer durations for bandwidth reservation as well as additional flooding of the network by CPs.
+However, an increase of the TTL may also increase the timeout T{out} , which will result in longer durations for bandwidth reservation as well as additional flooding of the network by CPs.